*** national boys clothes / ropa de niños: Colombia Colombianos

 Geography

-Colombia has been called the 'gateway to South America' as a result of its location at the the northwestern cormer of the South American continent.
+Colombia has been called the 'gateway to South America' as a result of its location at the the northwestern corner of the South American continent.
 It sits on the connection between South America and Central America--this is a warm, wet, jungle area known as the Chocó.
 This is the northern border with Panama.
 To the east is Venezuela and to the south Brazil and Ecuador.
 Colombia is the fifth largest country in Latin America and the world's second largest population of Spanish-speaking people, just behind Mexico.
 The country has a sharply varied geography.
-At the heart of Colonbia is the Sierra--the towering Andes with snow-covered volcanoes and mountains.
+At the heart of Colombia is the Sierra--the towering Andes with snow-covered volcanoes and mountains.
 The Magdalena River, the country's largest, flowing north into the Caribbean.
-Heming in the Magadlena Basin is the Andes proper to the west and the Sierra Nevada de Santa Marta to the east.
+Hemming in the Magdalena Basin is the Andes proper to the west and the Sierra Nevada de Santa Marta to the east.
 Other rivers include the Cauca, Atrato, and Sinú.
-Tropical beaches are found along the Pacific and Caribean coasts to the north and west of the Sierra.
-And there are areas of high rainfall as well as near desets along the northern coast.
+Tropical beaches are found along the Pacific and Caribbean coasts to the north and west of the Sierra.
+And there are areas of high rainfall as well as near deserts along the northern coast.
 And to the east of the Sierra is a vast grassland--the Llanos shared with Venezuela.
 South of the Llanos and east of the Sierra are the dense forests of the Amazon Basin.
 About half of southern Colombia is part of the northwestern Amazonian Basin.

 History

 Rodrigo de Bastidas was the first European to sail along the coast of Colombia (1500-01).
 He sailed along the Caribbean coast from the Cape of La Vela to Point Manzanilla in what is now Panama.
 The Spanish were at first drawn to Peru and the wealth of the Aztec Empire.
 Francisco Pizarro ventured south along the Pacific coast (1525).
 Bastidas founded Santa Marta along the on the northern (Caribbean) coast (1525), the first step in the actual conquest of Colombia itself.
 Pedro de Heredia founded Cartagena (1533).
 It became one of the most important naval bases in the Spanish Empire.
 Cartagena was the first of the fortified ports built along the Spanish Main.
 The Spanish Main developed as a string of trading ports running north from Caetagena through Central America to the Caribbean.
 These ports were designed to safely transporting the riches of Spain's new South American colonies back to Spain.
 Soon Colombian emeralds, Peruvian gold, and Bolivian silver would flow through Cartagena and the other ports of the Spanish Main.
-Gonzalo Jiménez de Quesada moved into Colombia's Andean interior and founded Bogotá (1538) followed by several other interior cities as well as strong points secureing routes to the coast.
+Gonzalo Jiménez de Quesada moved into Colombia's Andean interior and founded Bogotá (1538) followed by several other interior cities as well as strong points securing routes to the coast.
 The Spanish completed the conquest (mid-16th century).

 Economics

-We have some infomation on economic development.
+We have some information on economic development.

 Chronology